Word Up on Staying Married

 Thank God I figured that out.

-ings that has made my heart swell like the Grinch's heart on Christmas morning is the number of people I've become reacquainted with who are still married to the person they fell in love with 25 years ago (or more in some cases.)
-I can't say if there are more of them than not, but I now know a whole bunch of people who are in healthy, openly loving relationships.
-They're thoughtful and considerate.
-They hold hands and have inside jokes.
-They have survived the fallout of growing up together.
-They are cuter than buttons.
+One of the things that has made my heart swell like the Grinch's heart on Christmas morning is the number of people I've become reacquainted with who are still married to the person they fell in love with 25 years ago (or more in some cases.)
+I can't say if there are more of them than n

 Comments